This is Post #7 (Pressed Rawhide Bones For Dogs) in a series of articles summarizing the pros & cons of 12 Long-Lasting Dog Chews.

 Pressed rawhide bones are made from several very tight layers of compressed cowhide that won’t expand when wet — so they’re easy to digest.

-What I like best about pressed rawhide bones:
+What I like best about pressed rawhide bones for dogs:

-• Pressed rawhide bones will massage your dog’s gums and help help to remove tartar as they’re gnawing on it — especially those far back teeth that are hard to reach when brushing!
+- Pressed bones will massage your dog’s gums and help to remove tartar as they’re gnawing on it — especially those far back teeth that are hard to reach when brushing!

-• My dogs seem to like both the scent and the texture.
-(But there’s really not a strong or offensive odor to pressed rawhide bones.)
+- My dogs seem to like both the scent and the texture.
+But there’s really not a strong or offensive odor to pressed rawhide bones anyway.

 TIP: It takes my dogs a long time to wear down a pressed rawhide bone.
 So, I always remove it from them each time they’ve gnawed down a good bit of it.
 Then, I let it dry out and harden a bit before reintroducing it to them again.
 Once it gets small enough to entirely fit in their mouth, I throw it away — just because it becomes too awkward for them to chew on without putting it entirely inside their mouth.